LinShan-Bin/OccNeRF/README.md

 5. Download the pretrained weights of our model from [Checkpoints](https://cloud.tsinghua.edu.cn/d/b8b3f6dad25b479fba7f/) and move them to `./ckpts/`.

+6. Refer to `README.md` in `./GroundedSAM_OccNeRF/` and prepare semantic prediction results of the training dataset if you want to train OccNeRF with semantic supervision.

 The Final folder structure should be like:

 ```